Chart Color Schemes

 Armidale Surrounds - South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Armidale Surrounds - South's dwelling structures, as per the latest Census, consisted of 95.7% houses and 4.3% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Non-Metro NSW's composition of 87.1% houses and 12.9% other dwellings.
-Home ownership in Armidale Surrounds - South stood at 44.9%, with mortgaged dwellings at 37.1% and rented ones at 18.0%.
-The median monthly mortgage repayment in the area was $1,426, surpassing Non-Metro NSW's average of $1,408.
-Meanwhile, the median weekly rent figure was recorded at $250, lower than Non-Metro NSW's $280.
-Nationally, Armidale Surrounds - South's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Armidale Surrounds - South had 95.7% houses and 4.3% other dwellings in the latest Census.
+Non-Metro NSW had 87.1% houses and 12.9% other dwellings.
+Home ownership in Armidale Surrounds - South was 44.9%, with mortgaged dwellings at 37.1% and rented at 18.0%.
+The median monthly mortgage repayment was $1,426, compared to Non-Metro NSW's $1,408.
+Median weekly rent in Armidale Surrounds - South was $250, versus Non-Metro NSW's $280.
+Nationally, mortgage repayments were lower at $1,863 and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing